 The line between graffiti and street art is a fine one, very fine, but at least Toronto is encouraging the many talented street artists that live in this fair city.
 And after a winter like ours, I’m sure there are plenty of people looking to hit the streets and bring some colour back into Toronto.
 But the divide between street artists expressing themselves and people crying vandalism sometimes gets entrenched, leading to people writing off an entire medium of art because of local vandals.

-That’s where StART Toronto comes in, a grant program encouraging street artists to add some flair to Toronto’s streets and help at-risk youth and adults contribute to the city’s overall look.
+That’s where StART Toronto comes in, a grant program encouraging street artists and mural painters alike to add some flair to Toronto’s streets and help at-risk youth and adults contribute to the city’s overall look.

 StART is truly multifaceted in its approach, offering grants and taking proposals to help everyone involved in street art, from victims to professional artists.
 Programs like RE StART specifically targets at-risk members of the community with programs that encourage artistic expression while respecting the rules of street art, like putting it where its wanted and not on historic buildings.
 People interested in starting programs for at-risk street artists can receive up to $20,000 in grant money, and maybe even produce a few future artists along the way.